yonadev/helm-charts/README.md

-# Helm charts for Yona prerequisites
+# Helm charts for Yona

-This repository contains the Helm charts for the prerequisites of Yona.
+This repository contains the Helm charts for Yona, including its prerequisites.
+The Yona packages are automatically added through [the Jenkins build](https://yonadev.ci.cloudbees.com/job/build-and-test/job/master/).

 To build a new version of the LDAP package and update the index: